Skip to main content

 UCSF Talk: Discovery Talks - Breakthroughs Across Science

-Moderated by Nicquet Blake, PhD, vice provost and dean of the Division of Graduate Education and Postdoctoral Affairs, Discovery Talks spotlight UCSF innovators in a TEDx-style format.
-Alumni will be immersed in diverse perspectives—from advances in precision medicine to new models of patient care—through stories that bring cutting-edge science to life.
-This session offers inspiration, along with accessible ways for alumni to engage with and understand the impact of UCSF.
+Discovery Talks spotlight UCSF innovators in a TEDx-style format.
+Attendees will be immersed in diverse perspectives — from advances in precision medicine to new models of patient care — through stories that bring cutting-edge science to life.
+This session offers inspiration and accessible ways for alumni to engage with and understand UCSF’s impact on the broader world.

 Moderator: